The psychedelic-assisted therapy experience: What to expect

 4. Post-session—Restore and reflect: post-session reminiscing and processing usually takes several days or even weeks.
 The day after, and throughout the integration phase, consider journaling or using a voice recorder to capture thoughts and feelings, for discussion with your guide.

-Sachi's take on the integration phase The integration phase is the longest and most important part of the entire journey with psychedelics.
-Your guide will provide some tools and frameworks to process the experience and thoughts that came up during the dosing session.
-Integration could last for months outside of your direct talk therapy sessions.At Sachi, all of us have experienced our feelings, emotions, and thoughts changing, sometimes dramatically, and sometimes more subtly: we experienced reversals or changes in our views; we realized that we are less certain or absolute about certain topics; and we started questioning fundamental beliefs about life and the universe.
+At Sachi, we have gone through integration and recognized our feelings, emotions, and thoughts changing, sometimes dramatically, and sometimes more subtly: we experienced reversals or changes in our views; we realized that we are less certain or absolute about certain topics; and we started questioning fundamental beliefs about life and the universe.
 As always, everyone will experience and take different things from their psychedelic journey.
 We encourage you to find community and support groups to continue the integration process.

-Continue learning from Sachi
+Continue Learning from Sachi

-RECOMMENDED REsources
+RECOMMENDED RESOURCES

 Watch a powerful video from NYU trial patients